FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

 With the `Storage` trait defined as such, developing arbitrary storage types becomes straightforward.
 Every storage type is to be seen as a recursive container of other storage types, where we know that this "recursion" must end with some of the _atomic storage types_.

 Thus, the implementations of storage types are essentially recursive compositions of their contained storage types.
 The `Value` and the `Config` associated types will, in general, be constructed based on the `Value` and `Config` types of the contained storage types.
-Similarly, the implementations of the `internal_get_config()` and `init()` functions will recursively call those same methods of the contained storage types.
+Similarly, the implementations of the `internal_make_config()` and `init()` functions will recursively call those same methods of the contained storage types.

 To get the feeling for these straightforward and essentially short and compact implementations of storage types, see the atomic and compound storage types implemented in [`sway-libs`](../files/0013-configurable-and-composable-storage/sway-libs/) and the user-defined [`StoragePair`](../files/0013-configurable-and-composable-storage/user-defined-libs/storage_pair.sw).